-- 3. Zoom in on the left side of the plan. - 4.
-Select Build> Wall> Straight Interior Wall, then draw a vertical wall over the wall visible in the Reference Floor Display on the left side of the plan.
+- 2. Zoom \square in on the left side of the plan. - 3.
+Select Build> Wall> Straight Interior Wall , then draw a vertical wall over the wall visible in the Reference Display on the left side of the plan.

-- If you are sufficiently zoomed in, the new wall will snap into alignment with the wall shown in the Reference Floor Display. - Its edge lines will be highlighted, indicating that they are drawn over Reference Floor Display lines. - 5.
-Click the Select Objects button, then select the newly drawn interior wall. - 6.
+- If you are sufficiently zoomed in, the new wall will snap into alignment with the wall shown in the Reference Display. - Notice that the edge lines of the new wall are highlighted in light blue: this indicates that they are exactly aligned with the Reference Display lines of the wall above. - 4.
+Click the Select Objects 🔊 button, then select the newly drawn interior wall. - 5.
 Press the right arrow key on your keyboard once to Nudge the wall 1" to the right.
 Notice:

-- The wall's edge lines are no longer highlighted and the red lines representing the wall on the floor above can be seen in the Reference Display. - On the edit toolbar, the Align With Wall Above edit button is now available. - 7.
-Click the Align With Wall Above button.
+- The wall's edge lines are no longer highlighted and the red lines representing the wall on the floor above can be seen in the Reference Display. - On the edit toolbar, the Align With Wall Above 🖴 edit button is now available. - 6.
+Click the Align With Wall Above is button.
 The wall is moved back into alignment with the wall below and the edit button disappears.

 Another way to ensure that walls are aligned between floors is to use the Copy and Paste Hold Position tools.
-For more information, see "Paste Hold Position" on page 186 of the Reference Manual.
+For more information, see "Paste Hold Position" on page 138 of the Reference Manual.